 "Together, these smart wells are two of the most sophisticated wells ever drilled in Saskatchewan," adds Worth.
 "Because we have drilled and logged these two wells as thoroughly as we have, we also have been able to fill a critical gap in understanding the geological characteristics of the area.
 There are very few wells drilled to this depth in the area.
 This data is now available to the public and could lead to further resource development in the area."

 About 30 consultants and industry people are working on the project, with an additional 20 national and international researchers contributing expertise.

-ThinkSask is an initiative from the Government of Saskatchewan to encourage people across Canada to live, work and play in Saskatchewan.
+ThinkSask is an initiative from the Government of Saskatchewan to encourage people to invest, do business, live, and work in Saskatchewan.

-ThinkSask.ca is intended to build awareness of Saskatchewan's vibrant economy, attractive job opportunities and quality of life, as well as enticing tourism destinations.
+ThinkSask.ca is intended to build awareness of Saskatchewan's vibrant economy, opportunities for business and investment, as well as highlight job opportunities and quality of life in the province.

 Live the life you want here in Saskatchewan.

 The Ministry of the Economy is committed to protecting your privacy.
 Its entire operations, including this website, are subject to The Freedom of Information and Protection of Privacy Act.

 This website does not automatically gather personal information about you.
 We will only collect this type of information if you voluntarily supply it.